joshmiculob/todolist/README.md

-# todolist

-This is just a mini project to get myself familiarised in using GitHub and brushing on my JavaScript coding.

-In this Project, I am also brusing on my HTML and CSS skills.
+# TO DO LIST :

+This is a simple To-Do List that takes in an input from the user and storing it onto items section.

+Once the item is acquired, then it is checked and 'removed' from the Item section.

+The 'removed' item is then stored in the Complete section.

+Using: HTML, CSS, JavaScript.